Carrigaline: Economy

 Carrigaline Pottery, situated in Main Street, closed in 1979, but was subsequently re-opened and run as a co-operative for many years after that.
 Despite its small size, the village also had a small cinema, owned and run by the Cogan family.
 Neither the pottery nor the cinema exist today.
 The Carrigdhoun newspaper is published in Carrigaline.

-The town has four banks and a credit union.
-There is a long-established Supervalu supermarket, as well as Dunnes Stores, Lidl and Aldi stores.
-The four-star Carrigaline Court Hotel is located across from the Roman Catholic Church of Our Lady and St John.
-In addition to retail shops, Main Street has a number of pubs and restaurants.
-A Dairygold Co-op Superstore is located on Kilmoney Road.
+The town has four banks, a credit union and a number of supermarkets.

 Demographics

 As of the 2016 census, Carrigaline had a population of 15,770.
 Of this population, 83% were white Irish, less than 1% white Irish traveller, 11% other white ethnicities, 2% black, 1% Asian, 1% other, and less than 1% had not stated their ethnicity.
 In terms of religion the town is 81% Catholic, 8% other stated religion, 11% with no religion, and less than 1% no stated religion.
 By the 2022 census, the population had grown to 18,239.